Preliminary risk assessment (1 hour)

-Before we do anything else our team will go through your requirements to determine:
+Before we do anything else, our team will go through your requirements to:

-- if Shopify is really what you need
+• Determine if Shopify is really what you need;

+In some cases, we set up an assessment call with one of our Solution Engineers.
 This takes about an hour.
-Of course, we’ll communicate the outcome to you afterwards.
-If we think Shopify and Code are a good match for your project, and if you agree to our proposal for the discovery, we’ll move on to the next step.
+If we think Shopify and Code are a good match for your project, and if you agree to our proposal, we’ll move on to the next step.

-Before we do this, it might be useful for you as the client to have a look at all your contracts with current suppliers, to see when they expire or when you can discontinue them.
-We also advise you to already appoint an e-commerce manager or project manager for the migration.
+Before we do this, it might be useful for you to have a look at your contracts with current suppliers to see when they expire or when you can discontinue them.
+This is also the right time to appoint an e-commerce manager or project manager for the migration.

-This is where we have an in-depth look at your current set-up, as well as your wishes for the future, to determine what the biggest challenges and potential bottlenecks of the migration project are.
-Based on our assessment we will be able to give you an estimate of how much time we will need for the project - and hence, tell you a lot more about planning and cost.
-At the end of the discovery we will know how many sprints we will need, when those sprints will take place, and what important deadlines we can commit to.
+This is where we have an in-depth look at your current set-up, as well as your wishes for the future, to determine what the biggest challenges and potential bottlenecks of your migration project are.
+Based on our assessment, we will estimate how much time we will need for the project - hence, tell you a lot more about planning and cost.
+At the end of the discovery, we will know how many sprints we need, when those sprints will take place, and what important deadlines we can commit to.

 A note on Code’s Agile approach